What are Learning Management Systems?

 Our instructional design and learning design process includes working with clients to determine key business objectives that inform the end goal of learning programs.
 We explore how the business objective impacts current skills, knowledge and behaviours and then create a learning experience to enable learners to reach the desired business goal.

-To maximize learner engagement and transfer of learning, we design programs that offer both formal and informal learning opportunities.
+To maximise learner engagement and transfer of learning, we design programs that offer both formal and informal learning opportunities.

 Examples of methodologies and activities that DLD uses in its learning design include: